pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-m64/index.md

 ## Pulumi CLI and core technologies

-In this milestone, we shipped Pulumi versions [3.16.1](https://github.com/pulumi/pulumi/releases/tag/v3.16.1) through [3.17.0](https://github.com/pulumi/pulumi/releases/tag/v3.17.0).
-The full list of changes in each version is available in the [changelog](https://github.com/pulumi/pulumi/blob/master/CHANGELOG.md); read on to learn about some of the biggest changes.
+In this milestone, we shipped Pulumi version [3.17.0](https://github.com/pulumi/pulumi/releases/tag/v3.17.0).
+The full list of changes in this version is available in the [changelog](https://github.com/pulumi/pulumi/blob/master/CHANGELOG.md); read on to learn about some of the biggest changes.

 ### Functions now support outputs